What to Expect & How to Prepare

 GOOD ANSWER: Last night, I had a cheeseburger for dinner.

 SHORTER IS BETTER

 Brevity is your friend.
 2-3 sentences per answer is a good goal.
 Don't worry too much about this before the interview.
-Oftentimes, we get the best answers by having people answer the question naturally, then asking them, "Now, can you try that in just a few sentences?"
+Oftentimes, we get the best answers by having people answer the question naturally, then asking them, "Now, can you try that in just a couple of sentences?"

-For crucial points, we will ask to repeat answers.
-Folks usually need to say something once just to get their thoughts out, and then they can answer the second time with more confidence.
+For crucial points, we will ask you to repeat answers.
+Folks often need to say something once just to get their thoughts out, and then they can answer the second time with more confidence.
 Sometimes, we just want another option for when we get in the edit.
-And sometimes, we need a shorter answer.
+And other times, we need a shorter answer.